 - Assessment of group companies – Involves in-depth study of various companies promoted by the sponsor.
 Assessment of group companies is necessary even in cases where no direct support from companies to the project company exist.
 In case the group is facing a severe financial crunch, the possibility of diversion of funds from the project company cannot be ruled out.
 In such circumstances, the lenders need to take adequate steps to ring-fence the project revenues.

-- Track record of sponsors – In case any subsisting relationship with the sponsor, the track record of the sponsors should be studied in light of its relationship.
-The lender should identify the incidences of default and analyze the causes for the same.
+- Track record of sponsors – In case of any subsisting relationship with the sponsor, the track record of the sponsors should be studied in light of its relationship.
+The lender should identify any incidences of default and analyze the causes for the same.

-- Study of shareholders agreement – Study of the shareholders agreement should be done in order to get clarity on issues such as voting rights of shareholders, representation on the board of directors, veto rights (if any) of shareholders, clauses for protection of minority interest, procedure for issuing shares of the company to the public and the method of resolution of shareholders disputes
+- Study of shareholders agreement – Study of the shareholders agreement should be done in order to get clarity on issues such as voting rights of shareholders, representation on the board of directors, veto rights (if any) of shareholders, clauses for protection of minority interest, procedure for issuing shares of the company to the public and the method of resolution of shareholders disputes.

 - Sensitivity analysis – A business model involves many estimates and assumptions.
 Some of these assumptions do not materialize in view of changing business scenarios.
 Hence, it is important to sensitize the business model to certain key parameters.
-The lenders need to access financial viability of the project in light of sensitivity analysis coupled with ratio analysis.
+The lenders need to assess the financial viability of the project in light of sensitivity analysis coupled with ratio analysis.

 - Benchmarking with the industry – An analysis of the key ratios in light of available industry benchmarks is useful in an overall assessment of the business plan.

-- Debt equity ratio – A good project would ideally have a low debt-equity ratio which helps in reducing the cost of the debt thereby increasing the net cash accruals.
+- Debt to equity ratio – A good project would ideally have a low debt-equity ratio which helps in reducing the cost of the debt, thereby increasing the net cash accruals.
 Higher net cash accruals enable the company to build up sufficient cash reserves for principal repayment and provide a cushion to the lenders.

 - Principal repayment schedule – The lender endeavors to match the principal repayment schedule with the cash flow projections while leaving sufficient cushion in the cash flow projections.
-One way of safeguarding lenders’ interests to negotiate the creation of a sinking fund for this purpose
+One way of safeguarding lenders’ interests is to negotiate the creation of a sinking fund for this purpose

 - Trust and retention mechanism – In projects, a trust and retention mechanism is often incorporated in order to safeguard the lenders’ interest.
 The mechanism entails all revenues from the company to be routed to a designated account.
 The proceeds thus credited to the account are utilized towards payment of various dues in a predefined order of priority.
-Generally, the following waterfall of payments is established: statutory payments including tax payments, operating expenditure payments, capital expenditure payments, debt servicing, dividend and other restricted payments.
+Generally, the following waterfall of payments is established: statutory payments including tax payments, operating expenditure payments, capital expenditure payments, debt servicing, dividends, and other restricted payments.